johnbeve/PHI-696/Project-1/README.md

 - https://www.geeksforgeeks.org/mathematic-logic-predicates-quantifiers/ I found a neat little table explaining quantifiers here
 - http://www.jfsowa.com/peirce/ms514.htm This site is awesome!!!!
 ...
+ - ∀x∃y∀z means in all cases 'x' there exists 'y' which relates to all cases 'z'.
 ∀x∃y∀z(R(x,y) ∧ R(x,z) ∧ R(y,z))

-- For all vertices there is a vertex that is connected to all other vertices ... so (1, 0, 1) x is related to y x is related to z
+... so (1, 0, 1)
+x is related to y
+x is related to z